Birthdays in Germany, the Do's and Don'ts

 German children love birthdays, which is not surprising because not only is the house decorated in their honor it is a day free from homework, or any of the tasks that they would normally have to do.

 And there is a special tradition, a wooden birthday wreath with twelve holes or holders for candles and in the middle enough room for the "Light of Life" candle, a large decorated candle which is lit each year, or a "Number" candle.

 For each year of a child's life until it reaches twelve a candle is placed in the wreath and lit, until all twelve candles and the "life" candle, or "age" candle burn together.
 A milestone.

-And for all age groups one of the most popular "Geburtstag" songs from Kindergarten onwards is '"Wie schoen dass du geboren bist", How wonderful that you were born.
+And for all age groups one of the most popular "Geburtstag" songs from Kindergarten onward is '"Wie schoen dass du geboren bist", How wonderful that you were born.

-Although once adulthood takes over celebrating a birthday becomes a little more complicated.
+Although once adulthood takes over celebrating a birthday becomes a little more complicated in Germany.

-Having a birthday celebration in Germany means you have to organize and pay for it yourself, so there is a choice to be made.
-If you prefer the passage of time to pass quietly, preferably unnoticed, and by doing so perhaps save enough to have a holiday, you donít organize anything.
-However if a birthday cannot possibly pass without some type of celebration then, some weeks before, it is time to start drawing up lists and menus as well as raiding the Sparschweinchen, "piggy bank".
+If it is your birthday that means you have to organize and pay for it yourself, which means a choice has to be made.
+You prefer the passage of time to pass quietly, preferably unnoticed, and by doing so perhaps save enough to have a holiday?
+Then don’t organize anything.

 From a meal in a restaurant, where once again not only all the organization but also the bills are covered by the birthday boy or girl, to the office when coffee, or something stronger, and cakes will be expected at the very least.